oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>cd ~/.oci</copy>
     ```

-10. Use the `WGET` command to copy your PEM file from object storage into the .oci directory.
+10. Use the `WGET` command to copy your private key file from object storage into the `.oci` directory.

     ```text
     # <copy>wget full-url-to-PEM-file</copy>
     ```

-11. List the contents of the directory to ensure the file is present.
+11. List the contents of the directory to ensure the private key file is present.

     ```text
     # <copy>ls</copy>